secretstartups/handbook/resellers/partner-enablement/index.html.md

 **$$ Training and Professional Services (PS):**  Customers new to GitLab will likely need help understanding the more effecient GitLab Flow Workflow.
 Our [GitLab Flow Best Practices](https://about.gitlab.com/topics/version-control/what-are-gitlab-flow-best-practices/) is a great place to start learning about how to work more efficiently.
 Also see the bottom of the page for [videos about GitLab Flow.](https://about.gitlab.com/handbook/resellers/partner-enablement/#third-party-tutorials)

 New customers to GitLab will need help migrating from existing tools and Git-based software sytems.
-You are welcome to resell GitLab's Professioanl Service offerings - or, as a partner, you can offer you own similar migration, training and enablement offerings.
-[Conduct the Project Service](https://partners.gitlab.com/prm/English/c/Services) of installation, configuration and integration, and migration from other tools.
+You are welcome to resell GitLab's Professional Service offerings - or, as a partner, you can offer you own similar migration, training and enablement offerings.
+[Consult the Partner Services Overview Page](https://partners.gitlab.com/prm/English/c/Services) for guidance on creating serivces offerings on installation, configuration and integration, and migration from other tools.
+See more details on creating your own migration services offering in our [Partner Migration Services Overview](https://about.gitlab.com/handbook/resellers/partner-enablement/partner-migration-services).

 **$$$  License Growth Revenue:**  We have a Land and Expand model.
 After successful customers adopt GitLab to solve a single-point problem, many discover that GitLab can replace and remove duplicative software tools.
 When using GitLab as an end-to-end software development and delivery platform, removing redundant software tools becomes evident.
 We focus our [incentives for partners](https://partners.gitlab.com/prm/English/s/assets?id=350001) on new licenses (Land) and license growth over the baseline (Expand).
 We focus on the increased number of GitLab licensed users because we provide commercial, technical support, so you don’t have to (as much).
 Partners play a crucial role in practice and integration support.
 GitLab maintains a commercial support team that other DevOps product toolchain companies cannot provide as part of our single product platform viewpoint.
 Customers buy more GitLab from you by vertically expanding their footprint from Premium to Ultimate licenses or increasing their user count horizontally.